daikonradish/R-inforcement/README.md

 R-inforcement
 =============

-Experiments in Reinforcement Learning in R
+Experiments in Reinforcement Learning in R: playing around with how to create Reference Classes for different reinforcement algos.